OWASP/CheatSheetSeries/cheatsheets/Denial_of_Service_Cheat_Sheet.md

 The **data layer** is the protocol layer that transfers data between adjacent network nodes in a wide area network (WAN) or between nodes on the same local area network (LAN) segment.
 Typical DoS scenarios are MAC flooding (targeting switch MAC tables) and ARP poisoning.

 In **MAC flooding attacks**, a switch is flooded with packets that all have different source MAC addresses.
 The goal of this attack is to consume the limited memory used by a switch to store the MAC and physical port translation table (MAC table), which causes valid MAC addresses to be purged and forces the switch to enter a fail-over mode where it becomes a network hub.
-If this occurs, all data forwarded to all ports, resulting in a data leakage.
+If this occurs, all data is forwarded to all ports, resulting in a data leakage.

 [Future additions to sheet: The impact in relation to DoS and document compact remediation]